 HVAC clicks are costly, and it’s not hard to understand why: the jobs are urgent and worth a large amount.

-How do those users are searching?
+How do those users search?

 They’re on their phones while they’re trying to get the A/C to work, not sitting at their desk doing careful research on their laptop.